anafisad/My-Journey-into-Data-Science/README.md

 ## Week 5: 27 of novemeber 2021 to November 31 2021

+## Note
-##***Note:*** I won a scholarship to study data science on Data Camp by Ingressive, due to that reason, i decided to focus my time using data camp and working on the jovian assignement as that what left for me on Jovian
+I won a scholarship to study data science on Data Camp by Ingressive, due to that reason, i decided to focus my time using data camp and working on the jovian assignement

-***This week Progress:** Datacamp Data Science Course
+**This week Progress:** Datacamp Data Science Course

 ### Lesson:
 1. Learn the defintion of data science is.